-falafel recipe with step by step photos – falafel is a lebanese deep fried balls or patties made from white chickpeas/kabuli chana and/or fava beans. they are usually stuffed in pita bread with tahini, hummus or a vegetable salad or a assortment of veggies. absolutely wonderful and awesome snack.
+falafel recipe with step by step photos – falafel is a middle eastern snack of deep fried balls or patties made from white chickpeas or fava beans. they are usually stuffed in pita bread with tahini, hummus or a vegetable salad or an assortment of veggies. absolutely wonderful and awesome snack.

-all those who read my blog may know that i am very fond of middle eastern cuisine. so sometimes along with posting indian food, i also post some vegetarian middle east food recipes.
+all those who read my blog may know that i am very fond of middle eastern cuisine. so sometimes along with posting indian food, i also post some vegetarian middle eastern food recipes.

-i was anyways going to post falafel recipe sooner or later hadn’t it been a request from a reader. i had boiled chickpeas/chana leftover after making palak chana and the request came the same day. so decided to make falafel instead of making hummus from the chickpeas.
+i was anyways going to post falafel recipe sooner or later hadn’t it been a request from a reader. i had boiled chickpeas leftover after making palak saag chana and the request came the same day. so decided to make falafel instead of making hummus from the chickpeas.

-recently in a restaurant we had a lebanese mezze, and we all loved it. their falafels were round like small balls and not flattened. i made them somewhat smaller in size and flattened for ease of frying in my medium sized kadai. instead of frying the falafel, they can also be grilled or baked.
+recently in a restaurant we had a lebanese mezze, and we all loved it. their falafels were round like small balls and not flattened. i made these falafels somewhat smaller in size and flattened for ease of frying in my medium sized wok or kadai. instead of frying, falafels can also be grilled or baked.

-i have never used canned chickpeas. so i cannot say how the falafels turn out with canned chickpeas. in this post, i am sharing the second method. of making falafels with cooked chickpeas. i soak soak the chickpeas for a good 8-9 hours and then boil them in a pressure cooker with water and some salt. the chickpeas should be cooked well. drain the water and keep the chickpeas aside.
+soak the dried chickpeas for a good 8 to 9 hours and then boil them in a pressure cooker with water and some salt. the chickpeas should be cooked well. drain the water and keep the chickpeas aside.

-- 1 cup cooked white chickpeas (kabuli chana or chole)
+- 1 cup cooked white chickpeas or canned chickpeas (kabuli chana or chole)

 - 1 small to medium onion, finely chopped (pyaaz)